 Day Five is the most spectacular part of the ride, from Port Colborne on the Friendship Trail through Fort Erie, along the Niagara River Parkway passing Niagara Falls and Queenston to return to Niagara on the Lake.
 Riders can see and hear the falls long before they arrive and walk through the ever-present mist near the brink.
 The Niagara Parkway offers many restaurants, gardens and attractions, such as the Butterfly Conservatory, Maid of the Mist, Fort George, Brock’s Monument and Riverbrink Art Gallery for those who wish to linger.

 This unique route offers a way to experience some the most scenic and attractive parts of Ontario by bicycle while having the opportunity to enjoy a wide selection of the best theatre anywhere in North America.

 FREE "ridewithgps.com" electronic file which can be viewed, printed and downloaded on your computer or gps device.
 Plan your bike tour with the route information provided, PLACES TO VISIT and ONLINE RESOURCES.

 CLICK FOR LINK

-We make all of the reservations that you require for accommodation bicycle rental, luggage transfer and travel insurance.
-The cost of the reserved services is additional.
 You receive a custom door to door "ridewithgps.com" electronic file and mailed full colour printed copy with travel guide.
-This includes a route map, turn by turn directions, topography and information on attractions, events, restaurants and bike shops.
+This includes a route map, turn by turn directions, topography and information on attractions, events, accommodation, camping, restaurants and bike shops.
+We assist with reservations for accommodation, bicycle rental and luggagge transfer as required.
 The route is a loop which returns to the starting point where you can leave your motor vehicle.